richardjlyon/ayda/docs/commands.md

 ## zotero

-`> zotero enhance <WORKSPACE_NAME>`
+`> zotero enhance <COLLECTION_NAME>`

-Enhance abstracts and keywords for all items in workspace `<WORKSPACE_NAME>`.
+Enhance abstracts and keywords for all items in collection `<COLLECTION_NAME>`.
 This uses the Large Language Model to generate abstracts and keywords for each item.

 **Note: This command modfies the metadata of the items in your Zotero collection and cannot be undone.
 Use with caution.**